Withdraw from your studies

 Living in University accommodation

-If you have withdrawn from your studies, you will need to move out of your University accommodation as you will no longer be classified as a student.
+If you have withdrawn, you will need to move out of your University accommodation.
+This is because you will no longer be classified as a student.

-You need to inform your student accommodation that you have withdrawn from the University by completing the intention to leave form via the Accommodation Portal.
+You need to inform your student accommodation that you have withdrawn.
+Do this by completing the intention to leave form via the Accommodation Portal.
 If you do not complete the intention to leave form, you will remain liable for the rent of your room.

 Find out more about your rent responsibilities after withdrawing from your studies.